DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 *Output schema unknown*

 ### Job_GetAllLifetimeStatistics
 Statistics are aggregated across all jobs that have ever existed in the account, from account creation to the last update time of the statistics.
+The statistics may not be immediately available.
+The Batch service performs periodic roll-up of statistics.
+The typical delay is about 30 minutes.

 ```js